 - "Ads" means online advertisements displayed by Google to End Users.

-- "Affiliate" means any entity that directly or indirectly controls, is controlled by, or is under common control with a party.
+- "Affiliate" any entity that directly or indirectly controls, is controlled by or is under common control with a party.

 - "Confidential Information" means information disclosed by a party to the other party under this Agreement that is marked as confidential or would normally be considered confidential under the circumstances.
 Customer Data is Customer's Confidential Information.

-- "Customer Data" means data, including email, provided, generated, transmitted or displayed via the Services by Customer or End Users.
+- "Customer Data" means data, including email, provided, generated, transmitted or displayed via the Services by Customer, or Reseller on behalf of Customer.

-- "Customer Domain Names" mean the domain names owned or controlled by Customer, which will be used in connection with the Services and specified in the Order Page.
+- "Customer Domain Names" mean the domain names owned or controlled by Customer, which will be used in connection with the Services.

-- "Emergency Security Issue" means either: (a) Customer's use of the Services in violation of the Acceptable Use Policy, which could disrupt: (i) the Services; (ii) other customer's use of the Services; or (iii) the Google network or servers used to provide the Services; or (b) unauthorized third party access to the Services.
+- "Emergency Security Issue" means either: (a) an End User's use of the Services in violation of the Acceptable Use Policy, which could disrupt: (i) the Services; (ii) other End Users' use of the Services; or (iii) the Google network or servers used to provide the Services; or (b) unauthorised third-party access to the Services.